wp-plugins/related-youtube-videos/readme.txt

 1. The widget backend for customizing the video request.

 == Changelog ==

+= 1.6.7 =
+* Filter added: "+postMeta:key" will add post meta data to the search string.

+= 1.6.6 =
+* Added timeout functionality so you don't run into related errors when you have to wait longer for YouTube to respond than you server allows (PHP) script execution.

 = 1.6.5 =
 * Widget: 'before' and 'after' code output fixed